algorithm-archivists/algorithm-archive/contents/convolutions/convolutional_theorem/convolutional_theorem.md

 Where $$\mathcal{F}$$ denotes the Fourier Transform.

 At first, this might not seem particularly intuitive, but remember that frequency space is essentially composed of a set of exponentials.
-As mentioned in the section about [convolutions in one dimension](../1d/1d.md), multiplication in base 10 space is also a convolution, therefore the convolutional theorem extends this concept into multiplication with *any* set of exponentials, not just base 10.
+As mentioned in the section about [Multiplication as a Convolution](../multiplication/multiplication.md), multiplication in base 10 space is also a convolution.
+The convolutional theorem extends this concept into multiplication with *any* set of exponentials, not just base 10.
 Obviously, this description is still lacking a bit of explanation, but I promise we will add more when revising the Fourier transform sections!

 By using a Fast Fourier Transform (FFT) in code, this can take a standard convolution on two arrays of length $$n$$, which is an $$\mathcal{O}(n^2)$$ process, to $$\mathcal{O}(n\log(n))$$.